ro-double-b/RPFantasyDR_S9/open-items.md

 [ ] pick top three when signup
 [ ] change top three after first three episodes
 [ ] user profiles
+[ ] ability to click on user and see their profile and who they picked

 // refactoring
 [ ] update for ESLint